NapalmCodes/napalmcodes.github.io/content/posts/python-local-to-lambda/index.md

 author = "Shawn Vause"
-title = "Getting Python to AWS Lambda From Non-Linux Environments" date = "2021-12-03" tags = [
+title = "Getting Python to AWS Lambda From Non-Linux Environments" date = "2021-12-03" summary = """
+Python dependencies are often platform specific and require compilation in the environments they will run within.
+AWS Lambda is not an easy environment to replicate locally. \
+Using Docker we can install AWS Lambda platform compatible python dependencies on macOS and Windows.
+This allows developers to upload to the cloud from our local machines, thereby keeping feedback loops concise.""" tags = [
     "aws",
     "lambda",